+Total: 3

 5g.
 The root MSE was 33.6 in this regression model.
 This within group standard deviation is 33.6.

+Total: 3

 5h.
 The intercept in this model is referring to the LDL level of someone at age zero (newborns).
 In this situation where the subject population is limited to those age over 65 years, this intercept does not have a relevant scientific interpretation.
 It would be invalid to extrapolate these trends seen in the elderly to children.

+Total: 3

 5i.
 The slope is equal to the difference in mean LDL between subjects of one age compared to subjects 1 year younger.

+Total: 3

 5j.
 Using linear regression with robust standard error estimates to detect an association between LDL and age, we found that the difference in mean LDL between subjects of one age compared to subjects 1 year younger was -0.09.
 Based on the 95% confidence interval, the observed difference in mean LDL of -0.09 mg/dL between subjects one year of age apart would not be unusual if the true difference were between -0.547 mg/dL and 0.367 mg/dL.
 The p-value for the slope was 0.968, so we therefore fail to reject the null that this difference in LDL by age is zero.
 There is insufficient evidence to conclude that LDL is associated with age.

+Did not mention about study population (0.5)

+Direction (0.5)

+Wrong p-value (0.5)

+Total: 1.5

+K – 0

+L – 0